emirik0l/scroll-of-recall/README.md

 TODO:

 - Implement tome
-- Particles?
 - Look at BowItem for how to make it "pull back"
 - Write a proper README

 # Credits

-One texture is adapted from the excellent Malcolm Riley's unused-textures repository, namely:
+One texture is adapted from the excellent Malcolm Riley's [unused-textures](https://github.com/malcolmriley/unused-textures) repository, namely:

     The "book_scroll_blank" and "book_scroll_written" textures.